-No matter your age — how to plan for your future financial security is likely a topic that you have pondered.
+No matter your age – how to plan for your future happiness and financial security is probably a topic that you have pondered.
 Maybe you have even done a little something about it.
 You may have saved some money.
-Thought about the best locale for golf (or whatever hobby you will have).
+Thought about the best locale for golf (or whatever hobby you have).
 Figured out when to start Social Security.
 Talked with a financial advisor.
-Or wrote down a financial plan.
+Or created a written financial plan.

 While these are all great planning activities, you might be missing something important.

 The Best Way to Plan for Your Future Financial Security?
 Imagine It!

 Perhaps the best way to plan for your future is to imagine it – really think about the details of who you will be, where, how, and why.
 Being able to visualize now who you will be in the future and what your needs and desires will be at that time is perhaps the most important aspect of planning.

 In psychological circles, the idea of being able to imagine yourself in the future is called “self-continuity.”
 It is a concept that has been around since at least the ancient Greeks and scientists have discovered that you are better off if you can somehow connect to this future self.